(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Abstract

 \section{Abstract}

-In this paper, we investigate the impact of stochasticity and large stepsizes on the implicit regularisation of gradient descent (GD) and stochastic gradient descent (SGD) over diagonal linear networks.
-We prove the convergence of GD and SGD with macroscopic stepsizes in an overparametrised regression setting and characterise their solutions through an implicit regularisation problem.
-Our crisp characterisation leads to qualitative insights about the impact of stochasticity and stepsizes on the recovered solution.
-Specifically, we show that large stepsizes consistently benefit SGD for sparse regression problems, while they can hinder the recovery of sparse solutions for GD.
-These effects are magnified for stepsizes in a tight window just below the divergence threshold, in the ``edge of stability'' regime.
-Our findings are supported by experimental results.
+In this paper, we investigate the impact of stochasticity and large stepsizes on the implicit regularisation of gradient descent (GD) and stochastic gradient descent (SGD) over $2$-layer diagonal linear networks.
+We prove the convergence of GD and SGD with macroscopic stepsizes in an overparametrised regression setting and provide a characterisation of their solution through an implicit regularisation problem.
+Our characterisation provides insights on how the choice of minibatch sizes and stepsizes lead to qualitatively distinct behaviors in the solutions.
+Specifically, we show that for sparse regression learned with $2$-layer diagonal linear networks, large stepsizes consistently benefit SGD, whereas they can hinder the recovery of sparse solutions for GD.
+These effects are amplified for stepsizes in a tight window just below the divergence threshold, known as the "edge of stability" regime.